incrediblesound/step-game-skeleton/README.md

 # Step-based Game Skeleton
 This is a skeleton for a step based text game in the browser.
-It has the following basic features:
+I am a big fan of step-based text games like [A Dark Room](http://adarkroom.doublespeakgames.com/) and I wanted a simple framework that I could copy whenever I wanted to start work on one.
+This game skeleton has the following basic features:
 - A player stats panel, a message panel, and an actions panel.
 - The player chooses an action which advances the step and updates the game state.
 - Player stats change over time based on actions and cause milestones to occur and more actions to be unlocked.